zliu41/CIPs/CIP-plutus-modules/README.md

 This subvariation does not change the `CompiledCode` stored in scripts; it only affects the way that code is prepared for execution.

+##### Script traversal costs

+The last two subvariations above both require a traversal of all the script code in a transaction (including the code fetched from reference scripts) to adjust module or export references.
+If they are adopted, transaction fees should be increased by an amount linear in the total script size to pay for this traversal.

 ### Modules in TPLC